onivim/oni2/Outrun-Labs-EULA-v1.1.md

 Notwithstanding that clause 1.1 defines "Software" as an object code version and that clause 1.4 provides that Licensee may use the Software in object code form only:

-__3.1__ Licensee shall be licensed to use the source code or elements of the source code ("Source Code") as Software on the terms of this EULA and (a) Licensee may use the Source Code at its own risk in any reasonable way for the limited purpose of enhancing its use of the Software solely for its own internal business purposes and in all respects in accordancew ith this EULA; (b) Licensee shall in respect of the Source Code comply strictly with all other restrictions applying to its use of the Software under this EULA as well as any other restriction or instruction that is communicated to it by Outrun Labs at any time during the Agreement.
+__3.1__ Licensee shall be licensed to use the source code or elements of the source code ("Source Code") as Software on the terms of this EULA and (a) Licensee may use the Source Code at its own risk in any reasonable way for the limited purpose of enhancing its use of the Software solely for its own internal business purposes and in all respects in accordance with this EULA; (b) Licensee shall in respect of the Source Code comply strictly with all other restrictions applying to its use of the Software under this EULA.

 __3.2__ To the extent that the Software links to any open source software libraries ("Third-Party Software") that are provided to Licensee with the software, nothing in the EULA shall affect Licensee's rights under the licenses on which the relevant Third Party licensor has licensed the OSS Libraries.
 To the extent that Third Party Licensors have licensed Third-Party Software on the terms of v2.1 of the Lesser General Public License issued by the Free Software Foundation (see http://www.gnu.org/licenses/lgpl-2.1.html) (the "LGPL"), those OSS Libraries are licensed to Licensee on the terms of the LGPL and are referred to in this caluse 2.2 as the LGPL Libraries.